The following post is from Jennifer Burke, a lifelong educator: 12 Ways to Make Social Studies Fun

 7. Study over time.
 Ask your child’s teacher about upcoming topics.
 Cover just a little each night, then review periodically.
 It’s much more beneficial than cramming in volumes of information.

-8. Read background information to fill in the gaps in your child’s understanding.
+8. Read background information to fill in your child’s understanding gaps.
 Librarians can help you find good books for your student’s grade level.

 9. Have your child teach you what they’re learning.
 Ask questions that are relevant to the topic and help them find the answer if they don’t know.